danwha/MaskPassword/README.md

 # Masked Password

+## added 20210115
+  1. There were complaints that it was not encrypted.
+Encrypted.
+  2. There was a complaint that the server administrator could know the password rules.
+I've tried.

 ## why - Many services require the following:
   1. Don't use passwords that are easy to remember.
   2. The length of the password is increasing.